Arthrosamid®

 Will it work?

-As the graphic shows, younger patients are more likely to respond to Arthrosamid, though a previous response to steroid or hyaluronic acid may indicate a greater chance of successful response in patients of all ages.
+As the graphic shows, younger patients are more likely to respond to Arthrosamid, though a previous response to steroid or hyaluronic acid may indicate a greater chance of successful response in patients of all ages, even those patients with grade IV 'bone-on-bone' osteoarthritis.

 Mr Platt is currently researching the relationship between steroid response and Arthrosamid response and asks all patients undergoing Arthrosamid treatment with him to complete a questionnaire before and after treatment to monitor response to Arthrosamid.